-41. The Chief Internal Auditor will develop and maintain a quality assurance and improvement programme that covers all aspects of the internal audit activities in consultation with the Council's co-sourced provider PwC.
-In order to achieve this, internal on-going supervision will be carried out after each audit.

-- 42. The effectiveness of Internal Audit will be measured by; - (1) Risks to the Authority are identified and mitigated by agreed actions being implemented re critical and high risk exceptions highlighted in Audit reviews. - (2) Compliance with the PSIAS and Code of Ethics - (3) External Auditors are able to rely on the work of Internal Audit when forming their opinion on the Authority's accounts. - (4) Satisfactory responses received from clients by means of end of year questionnaires.
+- 40. The Chief Internal Auditor will develop and maintain a quality assurance and improvement programme that covers all aspects of the internal audit activities.
+In order to achieve this, internal on-going supervision will be carried out after each audit. - 41.
+The effectiveness of Internal Audit will be measured by. - (1) Risks to the Authority are identified and mitigated by agreed actions being implemented re critical and high-risk exceptions highlighted in Audit reviews. - (2) Compliance with the PSIAS and Code of Ethics - (3) External Auditors are able to rely on the work of Internal Audit when forming their opinion on the Authority's accounts. - (4) Satisfactory responses received from clients by means of end of year questionnaires.